MARTIMM/raku-mongodb-driver/README.md

 ## Notes

 * As of version 0.25.1 a sandbox is setup to run separate mongod and mongos servers.
 Because of the sandbox, the testing programs are able to test administration tasks, authentication, replication, sharding, master/slave setup and independent server setup.
-This makes it safe to do the installation tests without the need to fiddle with the users database servers.
+This makes it safe to do the installation tests without the need to fiddle with the user's database servers.
 * When installing the driver, tests are done only on newest mongod servers of versions 3.\*.
-Versions 2.6.\* is now tested on Travis-CI.
 Testing on MS Windows must still be setup.
-Necessary parts such as BSON are already tested on AppVeyor however.
+Necessary parts such as **BSON** are already tested on AppVeyor however.

 ## Implementation track